On this page

 Learn more about Chelsey

 Chelsey Hill grew up in Winnipeg, MB with treaty ties to Peguis First Nation, MB and on her paternal side affiliated with a reserve in B.C. called Lil' Wat First Nation.
 Chelsey graduated with her Bachelor of Arts degree in Oct '22 with a major in Indigenous Studies and minor in Family Social Sciences from UM.
-She is thrilled to be starting out a new career in helping promote Indigenous events and Indigenous supports to students just as she utilized these supports when she was a student.
+She enjoys helping promote Indigenous events and Indigenous supports to students just as she utilized these supports when she was a student.

 Learn more about Denise